 - Week 01: Introduction to VirtualBox and Lab VMs

-- Week 05: Utilizing static analysis with Yara, etc.
+- Week 08: Run-time analysis with debugger / inetsim / etc.

 - Week 10: Spring break - NO CLASS